CDRT/mk_docs/docs/ref/bios/settings/thinkpad/thinkshieldwipedata.md

 # ThinkShield Wipe System Data

+## General

-Wipe Data in Bulk
+### **Wipe Data in Bulk**

-: This will Permanently delete all data including:
+This will Permanently delete all data including:

 - System Firmware Settings
 - TPM
 - Fingerprint
 - WWAN
 - Haptics Touchpad
 - Internal Storage (HDD/SSD)

 After selecting item, the system will automatically reboot.

-    Options:
+Possible options:

 1. **No** – Default.
 2. Yes

 ## Wipe Specified Data

-System Firmware Settings
+### **System Firmware Settings**

-:  If selected, the following items will be included in the deletion:
+If selected, the following items will be included in the deletion:

 - Lenovo BIOS Setting
 - Secure Boot Keys
 - Boot Order
 - BIOS Log
 - BIOS Passwords
 - BIOS Certificates
 - FirmwareShield Provisioning Data
 - ECFW Settings
 - CSME Settings

-    Options:
+Possible options:

 1. **Keep** – Default.
 2. Permanently Delete

-TPM
+### **TPM**

-:  If selected, the encryption keys will be included in the deletion.
+If selected, the encryption keys will be included in the deletion.

-    Options:
+Possible options:

 1. **Keep** – Default.
 2. Permanently Delete

-Fingerprint
+### **Fingerprint**

-:  If selected, fingerprint data will be included in the deletion.
+If selected, fingerprint data will be included in the deletion.

-    !!! note ""
+!!! warning "Attention"
     I/O Port > Fingerprint Reader is disabled.
 To delete Fingerprint Reader data, please enable it first.

-    Options:
+Possible options:

 1. **Keep** – Default.
 2. Permanently Delete

-WWAN
+### **WWAN**

-:  If selected, eSIM for WWAN will be included in the deletion.
+If selected, eSIM for WWAN will be included in the deletion.

-    !!! note ""
+!!! warning "Attention"
-        I/O Port > WWAN is disabled.
+    - I/O Port > WWAN is disabled.
 To delete WWAN data, please enable it first.

-    !!! note ""
-        If I/O Port > WWAN is On.
+    - If I/O Port > WWAN is On.
 If the SKU does not support WWAN, this item is hidden.

-    Options:
+Possible options:

 1. **Keep** – Default.
 2. Permanently Delete

-Haptics Touchpad
+### **Haptics Touchpad**

-:  If selected, User data within Haptics Touchpad will be included in the deletion.
+If selected, User data within Haptics Touchpad will be included in the deletion.

-    Options:
+Possible options:

 1. **Keep** – Default.
 2. Permanently Delete

-Internal Storage (HDD/SSD)
+### **Internal Storage (HDD/SSD)**

-:  If selected, Internal Storage (HDD/SSD) will be included in the deletion.
+If selected, Internal Storage (HDD/SSD) will be included in the deletion.

-    !!! note ""
+!!! warning "Attention"
     ThinkShield secure wipe > ThinkShield secure wipe in App Menu is disabled.
 To delete Interna; Storage (HDD/SSD) data, please enable it first.

-    Options:
+Possible options:

 1. **Keep** – Default.
 2. Wipe all disks
 3. Select disks – enables a sub-list (for example `NVMe0:xxxxx`, `NVMe1:xxxxx`) to choose which individual disk(s) to wipe.

-        Options per listed disk:
+    Possible options per listed disk:

     1. **Keep** – Default.
     2. Wipe disk

-Wipe Selected Data
+### **Wipe Selected Data**

-:  Permanently delete selected data.
+Permanently delete selected data.

-    Options:
+Possible options:

 1. **No** – Default.
 2. Yes

-Reset System Factory Defaults
+### **Reset System Factory Defaults**

-: This option is used clear all the data stored in UEFI system.
+This option is used clear all the data stored in UEFI system.
 It does not affect the SSD storage data.
 After selecting this item, the system will automatically reboot and reset to factory default settings.

-    !!! note ""
+!!! warning "Attention"
     System will be reboot, permanently clear all stored data, and reset to factory default settings.
 Absolute Persistence Module Permanent Disabled and Intel AMT Control Permanent Disabled settings will not reset.